3. Human knowledge management process

 First, because the information from the outset is placed directly in the subprograms or functions' prepared fields, and once all the information is received, the specific operation is triggered.

-An interesting example of the way that the programs are in constant improvement is that, if when learning to type you leave it for a while, and then return you are greeted with a nice surprise; instead of your skills worsening, due to inactivity, they improve.
-This is due to the fact that the human brain and cells in general, dedicate a great deal of time to reordering, simplifying, rationalizing and improving without the conscious being aware.
+An exciting example of programs being in constant improvement is that, if when learning to type, one stops for a week and then returns, a pleasant surprise will occur; instead of worsening the skills due to inactivity, they improve.
+The human brain and cells in general, dedicated a great deal of time to reordering, simplifying, rationalizing and improving without the conscious being aware.

-We have also discussed the cognitive functions our dreams have when we talked about the optimization of operation.
+We had also discussed the cognitive functions our dreams have when we talked about the optimization of the brain.